edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 ### When to report it

-> through ValidityState we can know the reason of invalid, and then we can show the corresponding error message to user. it also provides a way to customize the error message, (e.g. by using `setCustomValidity` API)

 Now we know how to customize the error message, but when should we show it?
 This is where the `invalid` event comes in.

 By default, when you submit a form, the browser will report the validity of each form controls and fire an `invalid` event on the corresponding invalid form elements.
 This gives us the opportunity to react to the invalid state and display the error message to the user.
-You can also cancel the error bubble by calling `event.preventDefault()`.
+If you called `event.preventDefault()`, the error bubble will be cancelled as well.

 ```tsx
 <input